564654509/scheme-interpreter/README.md

 scheme interpreter in c

-It's a simple and slow scheme interpreter in c than covers most features of R4RS.
+It's a simple and slow scheme interpreter in c that covers most features of R4RS.